Snehaphilip989/miniproject1/linux.md

 ## 5. mv - move
 To move a file or directory from one place to another, we use mv command (where "mv" stands for "move").
 It is also used to rename a file.
 It supports moving single files, multiple files and directories.

+## 6. rm - remove
+To remove the file from the directory, we use rm command (where "rm" stands for "remove").It removes each file specified on the command line.
+When rm is executed with the -r or -R options, it recursively deletes any matching directories